 100% write-off of liabilities

-Customers who belong to one of the following socially sensitive groups may apply for a full extinction of the liabilities:
+Customers whose purpose of the loan was the purchase of a home, who do not own property and who belongs to one of the following socially sensitive groups, may apply for a full write-off of liabilities by submitting an application:

 - large families (3+ children),

 - persons to whom the status of a low-income or indigent person has been granted,

 - senior citizens over the age of 65.

 Customers who do not belong to the socially sensitive groups but have outstanding pre-crisis liabilities may apply for a partial write-off of their liabilities by submitting an application.